Takinnuoye5/simple_shell/README.md

 Credits

-All codes written by Debs Utomi and Addisu Dabale Gonfa
+All codes written by Akinnuoye Timothy